Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Analysis of the factors correlated with transfer

 \subsection{Qualitative analysis of transfer statistics}

 As a preliminary step, we highlight some illustrative properties of transfer that can be gleaned from the raw statistics of suffix-based transfer.
-We consider three scenarios: intra-model transfer (Figure~\ref{fig:intra-model-transfer-comparison}), inter-model transfer (Figure~\ref{fig:inter-model-transfer}), and the impact of multiple random initializations (seeds) on suffix generation and jailbreak success (Figure~\ref{fig:model-transfer-multiple-seeds}).
+We focus on two main scenarios: intra-model transfer (Figure~\ref{fig:intra-model-transfer-comparison}) and inter-model transfer (Figure~\ref{fig:inter-model-transfer}).
+Figure~\ref{fig:model-transfer-multiple-seeds} in Appendix~\ref{ap:add_results} additionally visualizes jailbreak success across multiple random initializations for all four models.
+Figures~\ref{fig:intra-model-transfer-comparison},~\ref{fig:inter-model-transfer}, and~\ref{fig:model-transfer-multiple-seeds} restrict their prompt axes to prompts that are not jailbroken without a suffix.
+For visual comparability across models, in Figure~\ref{fig:intra-model-transfer-comparison}, each source prompt is represented by one suffix sampled from the 100 suffixes generated using different random seeds; however, our quantitative analyses use the full set of generated suffixes.
+As in \S\ref{sec:preliminaries}, source prompts are the prompts used to generate suffixes, while target prompts are the prompts on which those suffixes are evaluated.

 \textbf{Model susceptibility to jailbreaking.} Figure \ref{fig:intra-model-transfer-comparison} reveals that models exhibit different susceptibilities to adversarial suffixes.
-Specifically, Vicuna and Qwen show substantially higher success rates for intra-model suffix transfer compared to the Llama models---suggesting varying levels of inherent vulnerability among these model.
-The use of multiple seeds for suffix generation (Figure \ref{fig:model-transfer-multiple-seeds}) offers a more robust assessment of model jailbreakability.
-By generating 100 suffixes per prompt using different random initializations, we observe that Qwen consistently shows a higher density of successful jailbreaks compared to Llama 3.2.
-This approach mitigates the effect of single, potentially unrepresentative suffix generations and provides a more stable comparison of model vulnerability.
+Specifically, Qwen shows the densest pattern of successful intra-model transfer, while Llama 3.2 is substantially sparser.
+Vicuna and Llama 2 fall between these extremes, with transfer concentrated around particular prompts and suffixes rather than uniformly across the matrix.
+Figure~\ref{fig:model-transfer-multiple-seeds} in Appendix~\ref{ap:add_results} shows that the model-level differences in jailbreak susceptibility are not driven solely by the single sampled suffix used in Figure~\ref{fig:intra-model-transfer-comparison}.